-You can now limit the maximum amount of memory allocated per prefork pool child process by setting the worker --max-memory-per_child option, or the worker_max_memory_per_child setting.
+You can now limit the maximum amount of memory allocated per prefork pool child process by setting the worker max_memory_per_child setting.

 The limit is for RSS/resident memory size and is specified in kilobytes.

 A child process having exceeded the limit will be terminated and replaced with a new process after the currently executing task returns.